-The Comprehensive Housing Planning Act established eight statewide Priority Populations to center and guide the Housing Task Force's work on behalf of Illinois.
-These Priority Populations were specifically designated in the Act because as historically underserved groups which have faced barriers to housing and access to resources, they represent the core and ongoing affordable housing and residential supportive service needs of the state.
-Not only are they the focus of the ACHP, but they also provide a framework that guides the use of major affordable housing and supportive services funding options (described in this plan), and in other planning efforts throughout Illinois.
+The current Comprehensive Housing Planning Act established eight statewide Priority Populations to center and guide the Housing Task Force's work on behalf of Illinois.
+These Priority Populations were specifically designated in the Act, because as underserved groups which face barriers to housing and access to resources, they represent the core ongoing affordable housing and residential supportive service needs of the state.
+Not only are the Priority Populations the focus of the ACHP, they also provide a framework that guides the use of major affordable housing and resident services funding options (described in this plan), and in other planning efforts throughout Illinois.